ShrutiKawa/Trovio/README.md

 To run Cypress tests in headless mode, which is suitable for continuous integration (CI) environments or automated testing, follow these steps:

 1. Open a terminal in your project's root directory.
-2. Run the following command to execute all E2E tests: npm run cypress:e2e
+2. Run the following command to execute all E2E tests:<br>
+   npm run cypress:e2e<br>
    Cypress will execute all tests defined in the cypress/e2e directory.

 Upon completion, Cypress will display the test results in the terminal.